 I have to admit that I am not super rigid on that – sometimes when I go for a quick ride to the corner store on my (slow) mountain bike, I don’t put on a helmet.
 And yes, I know that most accidents happen closest to home.

 So I leave it up to you where you draw the line between your freedom and your responsibility to society.

 The photo is Creative Commons licensed by Sara y Tzunki (Cecilia e Francesco) and was taken in Phnom Penh.

 Stride is the company that distributes Schneider pens in the USA.
-Stride employs people with intellectual and physical challenges – allowing these individuals to learn and grow in a working environment that is full of love and acceptance.
+Stride employs people with intellectual and physical challenges – allowing these individuals to learn and grow in a working environment full of love and acceptance.

 You can read the stories of Peter, Victor and Vaden to see what a difference Stride has made in each of their lives.

 If you prefer porous-tip pens (what used to be called “felt-tip”) or gel pens, Schneider has those also.
-And they’re excellent.
+And they’re also excellent.